hyperledger-labs/splice/cluster/README.md

 kubectl delete namespace sv-1 sv-2 sv-3 sv-4 validator1 splitwell docs
 ```

-### Memory Settings

-The most commonly used memory settings for the cluster (Postgres and the ledger)
+### Allowed IP Ranges

-are stored in [`network-settings-devnet.json`](./network-settings-devnet.json) and [`network-settings-non-devnet.json`](./network-settings-non-devnet.json)
+The allowed IP ranges are stored in [`allowed-ip-ranges-external.json`](./allowed-ip-ranges-external.json) for any external IP and
-These memory settings may be adjusted there.
-There are also settings for the network whitelist.
+[`allowed-ip-ranges-cn-internal.json`](./allowed-ip-ranges-cn-internal.json) for the IPs of our own clusters.

 ## TLS Certificate Provisioning